JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  4
 ```

-It is also possible to assign one value to multiple elements of an array at once.
-However, in this case, we have to use dot syntax, which is in Julia used for [element-wise operations](@ref Broadcasting)
+It is also possible to assign one value to multiple array elements at once.
+However, in this case, we have to use dot syntax, which Julia uses for [element-wise operations](@ref Broadcasting).

 ```jldoctest vectors
 julia> v[3:4] .= 11